Marriage: History

-The history of marriage is often considered under history of the family or legal history.
+Right of sexual access

+Duran Bell described historical marriage as "a relationship between one or more men (male or female) in severalty to one or more women that provides those men with a demand-right of sexual access within a domestic group and identifies women who bear the obligation of yielding to the demands of those specific men."
+Currently in many countries the right of sexual access is not legally recognized and instead viewed as marital rape.

 Ancient world

 Ancient Near East

 Many cultures have legends concerning the origins of marriage.
 The way in which a marriage is conducted and its rules and ramifications have changed over time, as has the institution itself, depending on the culture or demographic of the time.

 The first recorded evidence of marriage ceremonies uniting a man and a woman dates back to approximately 2350 BC, in ancient Mesopotamia.
 Wedding ceremonies, as well as dowry and divorce, can be traced back to Mesopotamia and Babylonia.

 According to ancient Hebrew tradition, a wife was seen as being property of high value and was, therefore, usually, carefully looked after.
 Early nomadic communities in the Middle East practiced a form of marriage known as beena, in which a wife would own a tent of her own, within which she retains complete independence from her husband.
 The Covenant Code orders "If he take him another; her food, her clothing, and her duty of marriage, shall he not diminish (or lessen)".
 The Talmud interprets this as a requirement for a man to provide food and clothing to, and have sex with, each of his wives.
 However, "duty of marriage" is also interpreted as whatever one does as a married couple, which is more than just sexual activity.
 And the term diminish, which means to lessen, shows the man must treat her as if he was not married to another.

 As a polygynous society, the Israelites did not have any laws that imposed marital fidelity on men.
 Adulterous married women, adulterous betrothed women, and the men who slept with them, however, were subject to the death penalty by the biblical laws against adultery.
-The literary prophets indicate that adultery was a frequent occurrence, despite these legal strictness's.
+The literary prophets indicate that adultery was a frequent occurrence, despite these legal restrictions.